-REPAIR IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW) TEST LEVEL 3
+REPAIR IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW) TEST LEVEL 3 (STATE FURNISHED)

 This work consists of furnishing all labor and equipment to repair a damaged IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW), TEST LEVEL 3 installation at a location designated by the engineer.
 The engineer shall be the sole judge in determining whether to repair or replace the installation.
+All repair parts shall be furnished by the state.
 Repair shall be in accordance with the manufacturer's instruction manuals.
 Damaged parts shall become the property of the contractor and disposed of off the right of way.